nicobenz/CulturalAnalytics-MetadataPredictions/README.md

 # CulturalAnalytics-MetadataPredictions
 (related repo: [CoverPredictions](https://github.com/nicobenz/CulturalAnalytics-CoverPredictions))
 ## What to expect in this repo
 This repo contains the code for my term paper in the module Methods and Applications in Digital Humanities of the MSc Digital Humanities at Leipzig University.
 Here I will explore classifier training using metadata for the classification of genres and subgenres in music.
 For my analysis I use music/acoustic metadata of records crawled from [AcousticBrainz](https://acousticbrainz.org) along with metadata on artists, releases, genres and subgenres from [MusicBrainz](https://musicbrainz.org).
+In the related repo (linked above) I will pursue a similar project on album cover art.
+The results of both projects are supposed to be comparable, giving insight on two different views of the same research question.

+## Outline and research questions

 ## Working title
 tba